Magical: Disney's New Nighttime Spectacular of Magical Celebrations: Show summary

 As the song "When You Wish Upon a Star" (from Disney's 1940 film Pinocchio) is played, Geppetto is heard making a wish on a star for Pinocchio to become a real boy.
 The Blue Fairy is heard saying, "Little puppet made of pine, wake.
-The gift of life is thine."
-We now hear the song "Hi-Diddle-Dee-Dee" with an array of multicolored comets shooting up from behind the castle.
+The gift of life is thine".
+The song "Hi-Diddle-Dee-Dee" plays with an array of multicolored comets shooting up from behind the castle.
 Excerpts from the songs "Give a Little Whistle" and "I've Got No Strings" are played.